How to Set Independent Talent Up for Success (Guide)

 Setting up your independent talent for success begins with the right processes, technologies, and strategies across the enterprise.
 Review these five best practices and use the self-assessment template provided below to note how your company stands with each.
 This can help you create a plan to help set up you and your independent talent for success.

-Setting up for success starts with having the right talent in the right role.
-Getting this practice right makes a big difference to your team’s productivity and project outcomes.
-These tips are part of the most effective execution of this practice:
+Setting your independent contractors up for success starts with having the right talent in the right role.
+Mastering this practice makes a big difference in your team’s productivity and project outcomes.
+These tips can help you get started:

 - Put a talent network in place

 Implementing a talent network is an effective strategy for proactively sourcing and managing groups of highly qualified independent talent.
-This pool of vetted on-demand pool independent professionals allows direct sourcing by hiring managers to fill project roles across the enterprise.
-It’s also an excellent way of shortlisting talent for future projects. - Use marketing principles to attract talent from outside the network
+This pool of vetted on-demand independent professionals enables hiring managers to directly source candidates for project roles across the enterprise and serves as an excellent resource for shortlisting talent for future projects. - Use marketing principles to attract talent from outside the network

 Your talent network is not static.
-As the enterprise grows and adapts to changing markets, your talent needs will similarly change.
-This means that you will need to attract new talent on an ongoing basis.
-Think in terms of marketing to accomplish this.
-Create one or more campaigns that target independents with needed skill sets, using social media, content marketing, email—even webinars and live chat sessions. - Implement policies that address independent work styles
+As your enterprise grows and adapts to changing markets, your talent needs will similarly change, so you’ll need to attract new talent on an ongoing basis.
+Create one or more campaigns targeting independents with necessary skill sets, using social media, content marketing, email, webinars, or live chat sessions. - Implement policies that address independent work styles

-In addition to mitigating risk for the enterprise, policies can make it easier for independent talent to determine if their work style aligns with your company and to understand what will be expected of them.
-Implement policies that apply to your talent network, including a remote work policy, a digital nomad policy, and a cybersecurity policy that covers work done on contractor devices. - Have a range of compliant engagement options
+Along with mitigating risk for the enterprise, certain policies can help make it easier for independent talent to determine if their work style aligns with your company and clarify what will be expected of them.
+We recommend implementing policies such as a remote work policy, a digital nomad policy, and a cybersecurity policy that covers work done on contractor devices. - Offer a variety of compliant engagement options

 Because independent contractors operate as their own businesses, they cannot be treated like traditional employees and must be classified according to IRS regulations.
-While it is important to put steps in place to ensure all independent workers will be properly classified, their situations are not “one size fits all.”
-Independent contractors have different levels of self-employability and individual needs and requirements.
-Providing flexible and varying engagement options will allow the enterprise to attract and retain high-value talent while remaining compliant. - Review insurance requirements
+While it’s important to put a process in place to ensure all independent workers will be properly classified, their working situations are not “one size fits all.”
+Independent contractors have different levels of self-employability as well as individual needs and requirements.
+Providing flexible engagement options will help your organization attract and retain high-value talent while remaining compliant. - Review insurance requirements

-The level and type of insurance a contractor must have will vary depending on their role.
-Check with your company’s legal advisor about what insurance an independent contractor needs.
+The type of insurance a contractor must have will vary depending on their role.
+Check with your company’s legal advisor about which type of insurance an independent contractor requires.
 At a minimum, consider requiring general liability insurance.

-The completeness and clarity of your contractor engagement has a significant impact on the quality of the work and results you achieve.
-It’s well worth the time to go beyond templates and standard documents in setting up your talent for success.
-Keep these tips in mind to help make this practice most effective:
+The completeness and clarity of your contractor engagement has a significant impact on the quality of the work and the results you achieve.
+Taking the time to go beyond standard templates and documents is essential for setting up your talent for success.
+Keep these tips in mind to make this practice most effective:

-- Tailor a standard contract for each professional
+Tailor your standard contract for each independent professional

 The procedure for making scope changes should be detailed in the contract and can be repeated in the scope of work.
-It is beneficial to make the change process simple and fast.
-On the other hand, be sure to capture the right information so you’ll have proper documentation.
+It’s beneficial to make the change process simple and efficient.
+Just be sure to capture the right information so you’ll have all the proper documentation.

 The onboarding process generally involves these steps: